SaschaMzH/EnvSwitcher/Readme.md

 ## Support :

-- Any bugs about Markdown Preview please feel free to report [here][issue].
+- Any bugs about EnvSwitcher please feel free to report [here][issue].
 - And you are welcome to fork and submit pullrequests.